BudTrainer's Big Bud Academy

 Step 1 - Fill your BudPots with soil

 In order to transplant your cannabis plant, first you will need to fill up your BudPot with soil.
-This part is super easy - go ahead and dump the soil inside your BudPot until the final 1 inch from the top - just be careful not to make a mess!
+This part is super easy - go ahead and dump the soil inside your BudPot until just below the grommet level - be careful not to make a mess!

 BudPots with soil inside and a seedling in front of it, at the corner